What Is a Customer Data Platform? (And Why Use a CDP?)

 Do you use customer relationship management (CRM) software or a data management platform (DMP)?

-Keep reading to learn more about CDPs, and get answers to questions like:
+Keep reading to learn more about CDPs and get the CDP definition and answers to questions like:

 - What is a customer data platform?